 1. Prepare the rice before cooking

-Before cooking a good whole rice or brown rice, preferably organic, it is strongly advised to rinse it to remove the starch (which makes the rice stick) and all the impurities which can be on the grain of brown rice.
+Before cooking whole grain rice or brown rice, preferably organic, we advise to rinse it to remove the starch (which makes the rice stick) and all the impurities which can be on the grain of brown rice.
 Put the rice in a bowl and rinse it several times by rubbing it until the water is no longer cloudy.

 2. Cooking time for brown rice

 Brown grain rice cook in about 30 minutes.
-Allow 45 minutes to 1 hour for other types of wholegrain rice, in particular Camargue rice or Italian rice.
-Brown rice is still eaten a little firm, taste it to adjust the cooking time to your taste.
+Allow 45 minutes to 1 hour for other types of whole-grain rice, in particular Camargue rice or Italian rice.
+You can eat brown rice, a little firm, taste it to adjust the cooking time according to your taste.

 3. The different cooking methods

 There are many ways to cook rice.
-To rehydrate the rice grain and heat it, you are spoiled for choice according to your equipment at home and the desired result.
+To rehydrate the rice grain and heat it, you are free for choice according to your equipment at home and the desired result.

 a- Cooking with water